KeymakerDI/builder-git-crypt/README.md

 update version of included tools add other utility tools (typically used in shell scripts) License
 Apache License, Version 2.0.
 See the LICENSE file for the full license.

-The NOTICE file contains a reference to the Dockerfile I used as a starting point :)
+for information about shell script usage, PM me